Back to Flooring Products

 Repairs.
 Site finished floors can be repaired at any time.
 You don’t have to replace entire parts of your floor because the finish is not available on the market.
 On the contrary, once the repairs are done, you can recoat at any time and the surface will look as good as new.

 Installation.
-Installing unfinished wood is not only harder and more expensive but it also takes more time than that of prefinished flooring.
+Installing unfinished wood is not only harder and more expensive but it also takes more time than that prefinished flooring.
 Additionally, you have to wait for each of the coats of finish to dry depending on the type of finish.

 Cleaning and maintenance.
 Here everything is properly sealed.
 There are no seams between the boards.
 The coating is not as strong as that of prefinished floors but it has no obvious weaknesses.
 Cleaning is easy and if you feel the floor is looking a bit worn, you can always slightly buff instead of sanding it.
 Win-win situation?

 Health.
 We have already talked about VOCs and their negative influence on human health.
 Let’s make one thing clear.
 Different products have different properties.
-Not every floor finish contains VOCs and there are natural solutions which have exactly zero amount of those.
+Not every floor finish contains VOCs and there are natural solutions that have exactly zero amount of those.
 However, there is a trade-off.
 Usually, (but not always) products that do not contain VOCs have lower durability and require more frequent maintenance.

 Unfinished Solid Oak Flooring